jumpstart-pro/example-hotwire-native-rails-backend/README.md

 ### Signing out

-Like signing in, signing out also requires a special workflow so the iOS client can remove the persisted tokens.

 Sending a DELETE request to `/api/v1/auth` signs the user out (resets the cookies) and deletes the associated notification token.

 HTML links to sign out are "trapped" via a Stimulus controller to ensure the request is sent from the app.
 See `bridge--sign-out-controller` on how this click is hijacked and a JavaScript message is sent to the iOS app to kick off the flow.